-

 Dissertation Defense

-The dissertation defense consists of two parts.
-The first part is a public presentation of the dissertation research.
-The second part of the defense immediately follows the public presentation.
-It is restricted to the student’s dissertation committee and all core faculty and entails an oral examination of the dissertation research.
+The dissertation defense consists of two parts: a public presentation of the dissertation research and an oral examination of the dissertation research.
 Approval of the dissertation requires a positive vote from the student’s dissertation advisor and no more than one dissenting vote from the remaining members of the dissertation committee.
 Notice of the defense presentation will be publicly posted at least two weeks in advance.

 Once a student passes their dissertation defense, they must prepare both the Dissertation Defense Report Form and the Dissertation Submission Approval Form and submit to the department administrative assistant for processing.